MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

  The one-based index of the item, or subitem, being tested (if any), or -1 otherwise.

 ### Remarks
- This member function implements the behavior of the Win32 macro, [ListView_SubItemHitTest](http://msdn.microsoft.com/library/windows/desktop/bb775135), as described in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+ This member function implements the behavior of the Win32 macro, [ListView_SubItemHitTest](http://msdn.microsoft.com/library/windows/desktop/bb775135), as described in the Windows SDK.

 ### Example
 <!-- TODO: review snippet reference  [!CODE [NVC_MFC_CListCtrl#41](../CodeSnippet/VS_Snippets_Cpp/NVC_MFC_CListCtrl#41)]  -->